Sean-Everett/Splunk-Boss_of_the_SOC_v1/README.md

 # Splunk - Boss of the SOC v1

-My progress through the version 1 challenge
+My progress through the version 1 challenge.